Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 # Tools Used

 For this project, I utilized several tools to perform comprehensive analysis and generate meaningful insights.
-I used PostgreSQL to execute SQL queries for data exploration, pattern identification, and calculations such as the Compound Annual Growth Rate (CAGR) of visitors and the ratio between domestic and foreign tourists.
+I used **PostgreSQL** to execute SQL queries for data exploration, pattern identification, and calculations such as the Compound Annual Growth Rate (CAGR) of visitors and the ratio between domestic and foreign tourists.

-In addition, I used Python for deeper analysis, including identifying monthly and daily visitor patterns, and analyzing district-wise growth trends.
+In addition, I used **Python** for deeper analysis, including identifying monthly and daily visitor patterns, and analyzing district-wise growth trends.I used Google Colab platform to do coding

-To visualize insights effectively, I created an interactive Power BI dashboard.
+To visualize insights effectively, I created an interactive **Power BI** dashboard.
 This dashboard presents analyses such as day-wise and year-wise visitor trends, highlights the best and worst performing districts, and includes future projections to estimate potential visitors and expected tourism revenue.

 # Let's Check Some Key Insights(yearly ,monthly) Of Telegana Tourism